caktus/guidebook/source/frontend-testing.rst

       });
     });

-Because callbacks are ubiquitous in JavaScript apps, this easy handling of async testing makes Mocha a very attractive test library.
+Because callbacks are used all over the place in JavaScript apps, this easy handling of async testing makes Mocha a very attractive test library.

 Chai
 ----